christianhaitian/kodi-install/README.md

  * Kodi user data directory is `/home/.kodi/`.

-Once compiled and installed, you can execute Kodi in several ways:
+Once compiled and installed, you can execute Kodi by doing:
 ```
 $ /home/kodi/bin-kodi/lib/kodi/kodi-gbm
 ```

-The actual Kodi executable is `/home/kodi/bin-kodi/lib/kodi/kodi-gbm`.
-The first two files are shell scripts that call the actual Kodi executable `kodi-x11`.

 ## Cloning this repository ##